ChristopherA/intro-mac-command-line/part1-basics.md

 There are two special paths, the `.` and '..` - these are are used for what are _relative_ paths.

 The `..` directory is the directory _above_ the current working directory.
-So while still in the `~/temp` directory you type 'ls ..` and you will see the contents of the home directory:
+So while still in the `~/temp` directory you type `ls ..` and you will see the contents of the home directory:

 ```
 $ ls ..